The Ultimate Australia Bucket List: 50+ Amazing Things To Do in Aus

 by Margarita from The Wildlife Diaries

-Hidden away in the depth of the Tasmania wilderness, only a short drive from Launceston you’ll find one of the most luxurious and hidden eco retreats.
-A place to truly escape from the world and not talk to any one else during your stay.
+Your Australia bucket list won’t be complete without a trip to Tasmania.
+Especially hidden away in the depth of the Tasmania wilderness!
+Just a short drive from Launceston you’ll find one of the most luxurious and hidden eco retreats.
+A place to truly escape from the world and not talk to anyone else during your stay.
 From the moment you check in until you sadly have to check out and come back to reality.

 The Trig studio is such a place to recharge your soul.
 The serenity and solitude is made only the more magical by the outdoor cast iron bath hidden amongst the ferns.
 Where you can take a glass of Tasmania wine to help you soak away the weariness of your muscles, as you indulge in a hot bath under the southern stars.
 A million stars shine down upon you as you relax and rejuvenate.
 The stars invite you to indulge in more fine Tasmania wine, cheese and chocolate.